RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

         sizey <= RESET_SIZEY;
         draw_color <= RESET_COLOR;

-The last thing left to do is connect RectPic:
+The last thing left to do is to connect *RectPic*:

 .. code-block:: verilog